Quick guide to power calculations

 - Consider both analytical and simulation methods.
 Simulated calculations are especially helpful for more complex study designs (McConnell and Vera-Hernandez 2015).
 With good data on the study population, they can also be used to calculate simulated confidence intervals around null effects, or in power calculations for a small sample where some of the parametric assumptions about probability distributions may not hold.

 - Use existing code.
-J-PAL has created template Stata code and a training exercise for both analytical and simulation methods, available for download as a zip file here, and EGAP provides code for conducting simulations in R (Coppock 2013).
+J-PAL has created template Stata and R code for both analytical and simulation methods, available on the J-PAL GitHub, and EGAP provides code for conducting simulations in R (Coppock 2013).
 The Stata blog has a helpful post on calculating power using Monte Carlo simulations (Huber 2019).

 - Consider software that helps you visualize the relationship between sample size and minimum detectable effect.
 This can be helpful for communicating calculations back to partners.
 See, for instance: